SpamixOfficial/OpenClick/README.md

 And lastly, if you find something you feel like can be improved, changed or just something you want to add, suggest it in "ideas" (https://github.com/SpamixOfficial/OpenClick/discussions/1)

-# DISCLAIMER

-It doesn't work on MacOS and Fedora because of issues regarding a module named pynput!

 # To-do List!
 - [X] Add customization
 - [X] Add constant mode